emtee40/FMHY-wiki/Stream-Site-Grading.md

 ***
 ## KaitoVault
-### Score: 15/22
+### Score: 14/22
 1. Streams load very fast. ✔️
 1. Content is 1080p and can be changed lower. ✔️
 1. Finds streams quickly, including older content. ✔️
-1. Has 4 sources and main generally always works. ✔️
+1. Has 4 sources but does not auto-switch if one fails. ⚠️
 1. Site does not have episode auto-next. ❌
 1. UI is alright but has room for improvement. ⚠️
 1. Most sources include subtitles. ✔️